aarhusdavid/CPSC_354_Blog/5th_entry.md

 ## Reverseible computing

-You mentioned in the notes of "Semantics of the Lambda Calculus" that reversible <br/>
+A topic of discussion that came up in class notes was "reversible computing" <br/>
-computing was interesting.
-So I decided to look it up on Google to see what <br/> I could find
+So I decided to look it up on Google to see what I could find

 This is an article that I read a little into [The Future of Computing Depends on Making It Reversible](https://spectrum.ieee.org/computing/hardware/the-future-of-computing-depends-on-making-it-reversible)